bestkb/ABM_py/ODD/ODD.md

 * `find_work`
   Each individual will look for work within the community.
-Individuals with land may work in agriculture on their own land.
-If an individual is not part of a household with its own land, the individual may seek agricultural employment with another household by entering the internal. labor market.
+Individuals with a large amount of land (representing large land owners) may work in agriculture on their own land.
+If an individual is not part of a household with enough of its own land (small land owners or landless), the     individual may seek agricultural employment with another household by entering the internal. labor market.
 If wtp \> wta, then the individual may gain employment with another household.
 If supply is not greater than demand, then the agent does not find work in agriculture with another household.
-Individuals may also consider aquaculture and other internal work (representing, for example, opening a tea stall -- later versions).
-The individual will select the option with the greatest utility.
+Individuals who are unable to obtain employment in the labor market may also attempt to seek lower paying, non-agricultural employment by checking the `avail_jobs` within the community.

 ### Community class functions